-This mechanism protects the Watchdog bits from inadvertent corruption.
+This mechanism protects the block lock and Watchdog bits from inadvertent corruption.

 In the locked state (Programmable ROM Mode) the $\overline{\text{WP}}$ pin is LOW and the nonvolatile bit WPEN is "1".
 This mode disables nonvolatile writes to the device's Status Register.